 Our reception staff will do this for you - contact the school office on 01527 831783.

 5. How do I speak to a member of staff?

-Contact our reception staff on 01527 831783 or send an email to email@example.com.
+Contact our reception staff on 01527 831783 or email firstname.lastname@example.org.
 Alternatively, you can send a letter or write a note in your child’s planner.
 A message will be sent to the relevant staff member.
 Please be aware that teachers may have a full teaching timetable on that day, so may be unable to respond immediately.